Reichstag (Weimar Republic): End of the Republic

 The powers given to the Reich president in constitutional articles 48 and 25 (emergency decrees and dissolution of parliament) made possible the so-called presidential cabinets (Präsidialkabinette) from 1930 onward, when the Reich president and the Reich government largely did the legislative work instead of the Reichstag.
-The practice was reinforced by the electoral successes of the anti-republican Nazi Party and the Communist Party of Germany, which together had a majority in the Reichstag following the Reichstag election of 31 July 1932.
-In 1933 the National Socialists used the two constitutional articles, along with the ability to transfer the legislative function from the Reichstag to the government through an Enabling Act, to establish a dictatorship.
-Following the banning of the left-wing parties and the forced self-dissolution of the center and right-wing parties in the spring of 1933, enactment of the Law Against the Formation of Parties (14 July 1933) converted the Reichstag into a one-party rubber stamp parliament dominated by the NSDAP.
+The practice was reinforced by the electoral successes of the anti-republican Nazi Party and the Communist Party of Germany, which held more seats than all other parties combined after the Reichstag election of 31 July 1932, making it impossible for a majority coalition to be formed without at least one of these two parties.
+In 1933 the Nazis used the two constitutional articles, along with the ability to transfer the legislative function from the Reichstag to the government through an Enabling Act, to establish a dictatorship.
+Following the banning of the left-wing parties and the forced self-dissolution of the center and right-wing parties in the spring of 1933, the enactment of the Law Against the Formation of Parties (14 July 1933) converted the Reichstag into a one-party rubber stamp parliament dominated by the NSDAP.
 Its last session was held on 26 April 1942.